 Miss Mukerjee blames Churchill’s ‘racism’ for his refusal to intervene.

 He derided Gandhi as a “half-naked holy man” and once said: “I hate Indians.
 They are a beastly people with a beastly religion.”

-He was well known to favour Islam over Hinduism.
+Churchill was known to favour Islam over Hinduism.

 “Winston’s racist hatred was due to his loving the empire in the way a jealous husband loves his trophy wife…. he would rather destroy it than let it go.”